 Type of weapon - you should be using at least 300 Mag, 7 MM Mag or comparable weapon.
 You should also use 150 grain bullets.
 Single shot rifles are not recommended.

-Last 2nd & Last 3rd Season Hunters be advised you need to purchase your tags before the 2nd season & 3rd Season start.
-ALL TAGS MUST BE PURCHASED BEFORE THE SEASON THAT YOU ARE HUNTING IN STARTS.
+Last 2nd & Last 3rd Season Hunters be advised you need to purchase your tags before the 2nd season & 3rd Season starts.
+ALL TAGS MUST BE PURCHASED BEFORE ANY SEASON THAT YOU ARE HUNTING IN STARTS.

 Licenses & Tags are the same thing.
-Success Rate - If the weather cooperates - Mule deer 100 %, Elk 70 %.
+Success Rate - If the weather cooperates - Antelope/Pronghorn 100% opportunity - Mule deer 100 % opportunity - Elk 70 % opportunity.

 Guarantee -This is not a high fence hunting area, the animals in this area are free roaming animals and are not predictable, also due to the fact that a hunter's bullet does not always hit its target when shot, we do not guarantee you an animal.
 We do however put you in the best possible areas to give you the best odds of tagging your animal(s).
 Weather also plays an important part of the hunt.
-The colder and wetter the day is the better the hunting will be as the animals will start to move as the weather comes in.
-We cannot gaurantee cold weather or snow.
+Antelope/Pronghorn are prone to be out during hot sunny days mule deer and elk are prone to be out during the colder snowy days.
+Elk will especially start to move to lower elevations once the snow starts.
+We cannot guarantee cold weather or snow.
 If you would like a guaranteed hunt we will be more than happy to provide you with a few high fenced outfitters.
-The cost of these hunts range from $13,000.00 to $30,000.00.
+The cost of these hunts usually range from $13,000.00 to $30,000.00.
 Land Voucher - We apply for deer vouchers every year, ( IF ) we are successful in getting them and you do not successfully draw your deer tag we ( MAY ) have deer vouchers that you can purchase from us plus the price of your tag.
 You will also need to purchase your Habitat Stamp if applicable.
-Late arrivals on the day before you hunt - For hunters arriving too late to zero in your weapon; you will be taken to the shooting range the next moring after our hunters are dropped off at their designated positions.
+We encourage you to apply for your animal tag regardless of land owner voucher success.
+Late arrivals on the day before you hunt - For hunters arriving too late to zero in your weapon; you will be taken to the shooting range the next morning after our hunters are dropped off at their designated positions.

-Why we need your information - We need your CID # - Social Security # - Hunter Safety # and Drivers License #, on file as an outfitter per DOW.
-Hunter Safety Education Card - Hunters born on or after January 1, 1949 must have completed an approves hunter education course or bow hunter education course ( for archery licenses only ) sanctioned by a state or province before applying for purchasing a license.
+Why we need your information - We need your CID # - Social Security # - Hunter Safety # and Drivers License #, on file as an outfitter per CPW.
+Hunter Safety Education Card - Hunters born on or after January 1, 1949 must have completed an approved firearm hunter education course or bow hunter education course ( for archery licenses only ) sanctioned by a state or province before applying for purchasing a license.
 Colorado honors hunter safety courses from other states and provinces.
 You must present an original hunter safety card when buying a license.
-You must carry your hunter education card when hunting unless you personally go to a DOW office and get verified by a DOW agent then there will be a ( V ) printed after your hunter safety card number on your license.
+You must carry your hunter education card when hunting unless you personally go to a CPW office and get verified by a CPW agent then there will be a ( V ) printed after your hunter safety card number on your license.

-Lost hunter safety cards - If you have lost your original hunter safety card you can print on off on-line.( Google it ) under copy of hunter safety education card in the state you took the course in.
-DOW considers the online copy an original.
-Some states won't print one out but will mail you a copy.
-There may or may not be a charge for this, it depends on your state.
+Lost hunter safety cards - If you have lost your original hunter safety card you can print one on-line.( Google it ) under copy of hunter safety education card in the state you took the course in.
+CPW considers the online copy an original.
+Some states won't print one out but will mail you one.
+Depending on what state you live in there may or may not be a charge for your duplicate card.

-Getting Verified - ( If you get verified it means that you have been legally cleared with and by DOW and the word there will be a ( V ) printed on any licenses that you purchase after your hunter safety #, if you have that ( V ) printed on your license you will not have to carry your hunter safety card with you ) have your hunter safety card, drivers license and social security # with you and stop by any DOW office to get verified.
+Getting Verified - ( If you get verified it means that you have been legally cleared with and by DOW and the word there will be a ( V ) printed on any licenses that you purchase after your hunter safety #, if you have that ( V ) printed on your license you will not have to carry your hunter safety card with you ) have your hunter safety card, drivers license and social security # with you and stop by any CPW office to get verified.
 Once verified it is good for a lifetime and well worth taking the time to do.
 Check your licenses to be sure you have a ( V ) printed on it before you leave the store you bought it from.
-Applying for tags on-line - Apply on-line if possible, less chance for error on paperwork.
-SEE ONLINE APPLYING INSTRUCTIONS PAGE FOR EASY TO FOLLOW INSTRUCTIONS.
+Applying for tags on-line - SEE ONLINE APPLYING INSTRUCTIONS PAGE FOR EASY TO FOLLOW INSTRUCTIONS.
+You can no longer apply by mail in applications.

 Transportation - We pick-up and drop-off from the Yampa Valley Regional Airport for no additional fee, locals also call it the Hayden/Steamboat airport.
 The YVRA is 1 and ½ hours from the lodge.
 If you fly into Denver and rent your own car the travel time is approximately 5 hours depending on the weather.
 You will also want to verify that mountain passes are open. ( Rabbit Ears Pass etc. ) We recommend that you try to schedule your arrival flight for early afternoon so you will have time to zero in your weapon eat dinner and attend the MANDATORY after dinner hunting meeting.

-Nearest Town - Maybell is the nearest town ( about 45 minutes away ) but be advised it only has a Post Office, gas, and the Maybell Store ( a Jiffy Store ), the store does have a wide variety of supplies.
-Nearest larger town - Craig is the nearest larger town ( about an hour away ) and has everything from restaurants to Wal-Mart and there is also a Walgreens.
+Nearest Town - Maybell is the nearest town ( about 30 minutes away ) but be advised it only has a Post Office, gas, and the Maybell Store ( a Jiffy Store ), the store does have a wide variety of supplies.
+Nearest larger town - Craig is the nearest larger town ( about an hour away ) and has everything from restaurants to Wal-Mart.
 Weather - everything out here depends on the weather from hunting to travel.
 We'll order in snow and cold weather but we don't always get what we want.
-Processing your animal - our guides will quarter your animal or take it to Brother's Custom Meats ( 970-824-3855 ) in Craig for processing for you and you can either pick it up on your way home or have it shipped home.
-Processing fees are as follows: Elk $ 275.00 and deer $ 175.00.
-Fees may change without notice.
+The moon phases also play a part in your hunt.
+Processing your animal - our guides will quarter your animal or take it to Fitch Artisan Meat Company ( 970-824-3855 ) - Formaly Brother's Custom Meats - in Craig for processing for you and you can either pick it up on your way home or have it shipped home.
+Ask Shari for processing fees.
+Processing fees may change without notice.

 Guided and Semi-Guided hunts.
 All hunts are guided and semi-guided.
 Guides take you to and from the stand.
 Guides do not sit in the stand with you but they do glass you the entire time you are in the field.
 Guides - Our guides do everything for you - all you have to do is pull the trigger.
 Guides can put you out at either man-made blinds or natural blinds or if you prefer to walk & stalk they can let you out to walk the mountains.
-If you are unable to walk or get around easily they can drop you very close to some of our man-made blinds.
-Man-made blinds are 4 X 4 plywood condos with a roof, windows and a chair.
+If you are unable to walk or get around easily they can drop you very close to one of our natural man-made or pop-up blinds.
 We can accommodate all types of hunting.
-The more physically able hunters usually prefer the stands or blinds that take a while to walk to.
-Taxidermy - Jeff uses Leland @ Big Cat Taxidermy ( 907-824-9624 ) because he thinks he is the best, but feel free to use whomever you like.
-If you want to have your trophy mounted consult Jeff and he can get you pricing.
+The more physically able hunters usually prefer the stands or blinds that take a while to hike to.
+Taxidermy - We recommend Mountain Man Taxidermy ( 970-824-4910 ) or Big Cat Taxidermy ( 907-824-9624 ) but feel free to use whomever you like.
+If you want to have your trophy mounted in Colorado, call these taxidermists for pricing. ( Big Cat Taxidermy is two years out on mounts ).

 Altitude - Sitting on our couch the altitude is 6450 feet and you will be hunting in altitudes of 6000 feet to 9000 feet.

-Altitude sickness - All people can experience altitude sickness but it may be more severe in people with heart or lung problems to help avoid altitude sickness drink plenty of water beginning early the day you plan to arrive at the lodge, avoid strenuous activity the first day or two and avoid alcohol and barbiturates.
+Altitude sickness - People of all ages can experience altitude sickness but it may be more severe in people with heart or lung problems, to help avoid altitude sickness drink plenty of water beginning early the day you plan to arrive at the lodge, avoid strenuous activity the first day or two and avoid alcohol and barbiturates.
 If you feel a headache coming on stop whatever you are doing and drink plenty of water ASAP.
 If you think you will have a problem with altitude sickness consult your medical doctor.
 If at all possible it is best to arrive a few days early and stay in Denver or Craig to get yourself acclimated.

 Signs of altitude sickness - Signs of altitude sickness usually appear within 48 hours and include headache, feeling lightheaded, fatigue, nausea or vomiting, difficulty sleeping, difficulty breathing, swelling of the face and hands.
 If you experience any of these symptoms tell a guide immediately.
 Driving out and sleeping one to two nights at a gradual ascent helps acclimate your body.